hearthandsinc/challenges/design-engineer/readme.md

 ## Instructions

-You are tasked with redesigning the call notes experience for the web, starting by designing the web preview of a call summary with sharing in mind.
+You are tasked with redesigning the call notes experience for the web, starting by designing the web view of a call note with sharing in mind.

 ### Requirements